 What is Forward Integration?

-Forward integration is a strategy adopted by business to reduce production costs and to improve the efficiency of the firm by acquiring supplier companies and therefore, replaces the third party channels and consolidates its operations.
+Forward integration is a strategy adopted by businesses to reduce production costs and improve the firm's efficiency by acquiring supplier companies and, therefore, replacing the third party channels and consolidating its operations.

 Explanation

-- In practice, companies can opt for forward and backward integration to gain a competitive advantage over their competitors.
-This helps a company to extend its reach in the market, helping it to get control of the demand side; on the contrary, backward integration helps the company to get control of the supply side.
+- In practice, companies can opt for forward and backward integration to gain a competitive advantage.
+It helps a company extend its reach in the market, helping it get control of the demand side; on the contrary, backward integration helps the company get control of the supply side.

-- In general, the industry is made up of five steps in the supply chain, which are raw materials, intermediate goods, manufacturing, marketing and sales, and after-sales service.
+- In general, the industry comprises five steps in the supply chain, raw materials, intermediate goods, manufacturing, marketing and sales, and after-sales service.

-- If a company plans to implement this strategy, it has to move forward in the supply chain while it still maintains control of its initial place.
-This integration is done in order to achieve greater economies of scale, higher market share, or greater control over distribution.
+- If a company plans to implement this strategy, it has to move forward in the supply chain while maintaining control of its initial place.
+This integration achieves greater economies of scale, higher market share, or greater control over distribution.

 - By removing the third parties, the company has ownership of the distribution processes, thus having greater control over the flow of the products.

 Let us see an example.
-The company Intel supplies the company DELL with processors, which are intermediate goods which are then placed within DELL’s hardware.
-If Intel decided to move forward in the supply chain, it may think of a merger or acquisition of DELL in order to own the manufacturing portion of the industry.
+Company Intel supplies the company DELL with processors, which are intermediate goods placed within DELL's hardware.
+If Intel decides to move forward in the supply chain, it may think of a merger or acquisition of DELL to own the manufacturing portion of the industry.

 When to Follow Forward Integration?